radiantearth/stac-api-spec/extensions.md

 # API Extensions

-STAC aims to define a small core of functionality, with richer capabilities enabled by extensions.
+STAC API aims to define a core of functionality, with richer capabilities enabled by extensions.
 This document lists the existing extensions, and explains the process of creating and maturing an extension.

 Anyone is welcome to create an extension (see [info on this](#creating-new-extensions) below), and is encouraged to at least